 |Area||Petrol Manual||Petrol Automatic||Diesel|

 |Highway||16 km/l||15 km/l||23 km/l|

 As there are no changes in the mechanicals, there is no major change in the mileage of the Honda City 2017.
 To begin with, the petrol should return about 12km/l in the city and about 16km/l on the highway.
 The petrol automatic is also good in efficiency.
 This one returns close to 11km/l in the city and about 17km/l on the highway.
 At the same time, the diesel one returns 18km/l in the city and about 21km/l on the highway.

-Two engines on offer, a 1.5-litre i-VTEC petrol engine churning about 118bhp of power and 145Nm of maximum torque.
-The petrol comes with a five-speed manual and CVT.
+The engines remain the same and this is not a bad thing at all.
+The 1.5-litre i-VTEC petrol engine churns about 118bhp of power and 145Nm of maximum torque.
+The petrol comes with a five-speed manual and CVT also.
 This engine has been updated on multiple occasions and is one of the most refined engines around.
 Drive it in city or on the highway, you will not feel short of the pick up.
 Overtaking is very easy and you will not need to change gears very often.
 Another important aspect is the ease of driving in city.
 The clutch is light, the gear box is slick and easy to shift.

 The second one is a 1.5-litre too, but this is the i-DTEC diesel that produces close to 98bhp of power and 200Nm of maximum torque.
 This oil burner comes only with a six-speed manual transmission.
 It is an aluminium engine and this is what makes it light.
-However, Aluminium engines are noisy as well.
-And this is what isn’t a good bit about this diesel oil burner.
+However, it is quite noisy.
+This is the only downside of this engine.

 - Dual airbags and ABS with EBD a standard offering

 Honda City 2017 Bookings

 If you are looking to buy the New Honda City 2017 in Mumbai, Pune, Bengaluru, Delhi or Hyderabad, fill in all your details below.